-But there are several options for you to actually get paid to attend college.
+But there are several options for you actually to get paid to attend college.
 Yes, really.
-We take a look at the most common ways students can get paid for attending college, including corporate tuition reimbursements, career-specific tuition benefits, college financial aid, no-loan colleges, even scholarships and grants.
+We take a look at the most common ways students can get paid for attending college, including corporate tuition reimbursements, career-specific tuition benefits, college financial aid, no-loan colleges, even scholarships, and grants.

 Corporate Tuition Reimbursements

 Corporate tuition reimbursement is when your employer helps pay for you to attend college to continue your education or earn your degree.
-This option is only applicable to those already in the workforce – but it can pay off big.
+This option is only applicable to those already in the workforce—but it can pay off big.